tillchen/personal-website/content/posts/2019-09-04-Kotlin-Notes.md

 5. `!!` is like `!` in Swift.
 It throws a NullPointerException if the value is null: `w!!.hunger`.

 6. Like Java, the same `try catch finally` block for exception handling.
 And the same `throw`.
-But we ca use `try` as an expression, which returns the value to the variable:
+But we can use `try` as an expression, which returns the value to the variable:

     ```kotlin
     val number = try {